tedlanghorst/OpenOBS-328/docs/3_build.markdown

       ![image](./assets/images/Iridium_glob.JPG)

 ## Sensor Head
-The sensor housing is one of the OpenOBS’s end caps, and holds the proximity sensor and the pressure sensor.
-The housing has two chambers which are filled with clear epoxy after insertion of the sensors.
-The epoxy makes the end cap watertight, and also allows light to travel between the proximity sensor chip and the water.
+The sensor head is one of the OpenOBS end caps, and holds the proximity sensor and the pressure sensor.
+The sensor head has two chambers which are filled with clear epoxy.
+The epoxy makes the end cap watertight, and also allows light to travel between the proximity/turbidity sensor and the water.

 ### 3D printing housing

 The sensor housing is produced by 3D printing. [**files located here**](https://github.com/tedlanghorst/OpenOBS-328/tree/main/hardware/3D_print/custom_pcbs).

-Upload the provided .stl file to the 3D printer’s interface and slice the file into machine code that can be printed.
+Upload the .3mf file to the 3D printer’s interface and slice the file into machine code that can be printed.
 Printing settings will vary depending on your printer and materials.
 Here are the settings I use with a Prusa MK3S+ printer, the PrusaSlicer, and PETG filament:

 * 0.2mm layer height
 * 5 perimeters (greatly increases strength)